 The Robert W. Yeagy Colloquium Series brings outstanding mathematicians from across the country and from within our own department to speak on topics of interest to the mathematics and statistics community.

 A number of graduate assistantships are awarded each year by the Department.
-All graduate assistants are provided with carpeted, semi-private offices having phones and networked computer.
+All graduate assistants are provided with semi-private offices having a networked computer.

 Some summer support is generally available for continuing graduate students.
 More information on graduate assitantships and employment can be found here on the Graduate School website.